MeRytis/daily-planner/README.md

 1. CLI is an interface for the program.
 2. *.csv file should be used as a data source.
 3. When application starts it must show:
-   - Current day schedule in ascii table format;
+   - Current day schedule sorted by time in ascii table format;
    - Menu of application:
      - Add an event;
      - Remove an event;